Yntelligenceeh/practice-project-1/README.md

-# practice-project-1
+# the-waystone-inn

-Creating a clone of an Odin practice project
+Fan page of The Kingkiller Chronicle book trilogy